 Holiday dates are based on the departure and return date from and back to your home country.
 We will meet you at the airport in Kathmandu or Chengdu in China (for some Tibet trips) so we need your flight details once they are confirmed.
 If you choose to book flights yourself we strongly recommended you use an agent who is ATOL bonded.

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for The Walking and Climbing Company Ltd, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and The Package Travel and Linked Travel Arrangements Regulations 2018 for The Walking and Climbing Company Ltd, ATOL number 10201, and in the event of their insolvency, protection is provided for the following:

-flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK.
+flight inclusive packages that commence outside of the EU, which are sold to customers outside of the EU; and

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with The Walking and Climbing Company Ltd.
+ABTOT Combined cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made by customers outside the EU are only protected by ABTOT when purchased directly with The Walking and Climbing Company.

 Once your trip is booked you need to insure your holiday unless you hold a relevant insurance policy that you wish to use.
 Travel insurance policies contain certain terms, conditions and exclusions.
 E.g. Excluding pre-existing medical conditions, increasing charges for those over 65 years of age.